FlexMeasures/flexmeasures/documentation/features/reporting.rst

 Below are two quick examples, but you can also dive deeper in :ref:`tut_toy_schedule_reporter`.

-Example: solar which has not been self-consumed
+Example: solar feed-in / self-consumption delta
 ------------------------------------------------

 So here is a glimpse into a reporter we made - it is based on the ``AggregatorReporter`` (which is for the combination of any two sensors).
-This simplified example reporter calculates how much of your local PV power has not been covered by your own consumption:
+This simplified example reporter basically calculates ``pv - consumption`` at grid connection point.
+This tells us how much solar power we fed back to the grid (positive values) and/or the amount of grid power within the overall consumption which did not come from local solar panels (negative values).

 .. code-block:: json